mtmanning93/Reach_reports/README.md

 The initial idea arose whilst reading a facebook group post.
 The group is called the ['Die 48 Schweizer 4000er'](https://www.facebook.com/groups/255829887155).
 In the post the user expressed their frustration, and having decision fatigue, due to the uncertainty of conditions across the alps on a weekend they wished to climb.
 They had asked where could they find more information.

-Using the 5c's approach it became apparent that having a centralised place where users could read and create reports based on the conditions they had experienced, would solve the problem.
+Using the 5c's approach it became apparent that having a centralized place where users could read and create reports based on the conditions they had experienced, would solve the problem.

 ### Problem Statement